Woman’s Biggest Husband Is The Moon

-I remember broken motion sensor taps on a rocking ferry.
+Broken motion sensor taps on a rocking ferry.
 Packs of boys with clipped Germanic haircuts stirring into the café, slapping walls and spinning chairs.
-Passing though women in perfect team uniforms.
+They pass though older girls in perfect team uniforms.
 Blues and reds, blacks.
-They passed through reading adults, tired families and juice-sucking girls, hunting out the games rooms and the cinema.
+They pass among reading adults, tired families, juice-sucking infants.
+They were hunting out the games rooms and the cinema.

 I open my eyes and turn.
 What time is it?
 I have an appointment I’m going to miss if I don’t get up.
 Don’t know why I’m in two minds.
 A tablet beside me on the bedsheets.

-I have been away.
+Seasick, I have been away.
 My overnight bag remains by the door, still packed.
-Beyond the window lies a pale, autumn weekend.
+Beyond the window, a quiet autumn weekend.
 I could stay here.
-Not dress.
-A shroud of covers, a milk-wet cereal bowl somewhere.
-No need to be or do.
-Neither here nor there till Monday.
+Not go.
+A shroud of covers and a milk-wet cereal bowl somewhere.

-Something made me ask for the address and a time.
+Something made me ask for the place and time.

-There are no leaders but the leader is Jay Nunnery.
+There are no leaders.
+But the leader here is Jay Nunnery.
 Jay is fit, not forty and fashionably bearded.
-He removed his shirt and now looks patiently around a semi-circle of seated men, also shirtless, beside me.
+He looks patiently around a semi-circle of seated men, also shirtless.
 We’re in a rough copse, a neglected corner of Queen’s Wood in Highgate.
-Scoops of bronze leaves and acorns beneath us.
-It’s October now, I realise.
+Scoops of bronze leaves and acorns.
+It’s October, I realise.

-Jay looks satisfied and unfurls a slow “Welcome.
-To ‘Men’s Action for Peace’” to which some in the group respond: “It’s not about hating women.”
+When Jay looks satisfied he unfurls a slow “Welcome.
+To ‘Men’s Action for Peace’.”
+Some in the group respond.
+“It’s not about hating women.”

 “Welcome, Knights and..”
 He nods at me.
 “New faces.”

-I look at the comrades.
-One is bookish, little eyes behind little glasses.
+I look at my comrades.
+One is bookish, little pale eyes behind glasses.
 He has chosen to sit on a log.
-A pair of mischievous-looking vintage fans, reformed by retro pride, slicked 50’s hairstyles and a sleeve of arthouse tattoos.
-There is a pudgy lad with thick hair who cannot meet anyone’s stare.
-And a young black fellow with his knees to his chin to my left.
+A pair of mischievous-looking lads, reformed by retro pride, slicked 50’s hairstyles and a sleeve of arthouse tattoos.
+Over there is a pudgy lad with thick hair who cannot meet anyone’s stare.
+A young black fellow with his knees to his chin.

-“We begin, as always, with the Knightly meditation.
-Dermot, this a connective phase into which we have incorporated the Quaker concept of ministering.
+“We begin, as always, with Knightly meditation.
+Dermot, this a connective phase.
+We have incorporated the Quaker concept of ministering.
 You won’t be judged.
 If you feel the need to break contemplation, to share any feelings you’ve had in the past week, feel at ease to do so.”

 I have meditated in the past.
-To be honest, I am mostly relieved to have bypassed any kind of initiation ceremony.
-I close my eyes and focus on breathing, scan down through my body for feedback, nestle into my inhale and exhale.
-The rustle of the trees.
-The traffic’s distance, humming towards outer London, becomes a safe shore.
-I only open my eyes once, to check my fellows.
+I’m relieved to have bypassed any kind of initiation ceremony.
+I close my eyes and focus on breathing, scan down through my body, nestle into my inhale and exhale, the rustle of the trees.
+The traffic humming towards outer London, safe as a shore.
+I open my eyes once, to check my fellows.

 “This week I watched weird porn.”
-I hear a hesitant voice, ministering.
+I hear a hesitant voice, ministering quietly.
 “Dark and humiliating.
 I liked it.”
 Who was that?
-By the time I open my eyes the speaker cannot be discerned.
+By the time I open my eyes again the speaker cannot be discerned.
 No-one seems phased.

-I have closed my eyes for only a few seconds when another voice says “I Skyped the ex-wife.
+My eyes close for only a few seconds, then another voice says “I Skyped the ex-wife.
 Called her a child-snatching toe-rag to her actual mother’s face.”
-One of the vintage guys, I’m sure of it.
+One of the retro lads, I’m sure of it.
 My eyes tighten slightly.
 I don’t want to know.

 “I read Deborah’s letters, again.”
-That was cryptic.
-As those words and the silence sinks in, they fill me with sadness.
-I feel like I should give in and trust it.
+That was short, and cryptic.
+It fills me with sadness.
+I feel like I should give in.

 “I trolled some feminists.
 On the internet.
 Spur of the moment.
 Wasn’t me speaking.
 Something.
 Snapped.”
-I exhale a sigh and realise that I’d be identifiable by the novelty of my voice.
+I exhale a sigh and realise that I’d be identifiable by my voice.
 I feel unmasked.
-I open my eyes but the others are still in their personal zone.
+I open my eyes but everyone is still in the zone.

 I was wrong.
 I didn’t escape initiation.
-The others must smear me in a ruddy camouflage as Jay looks on, quietly stroking his beard.
-I might be the only man without one.
+The others smear me in a ruddy camouflage as Jay looks on, quietly stroking his beard.

 “City boy, Dermot?”
 The conversation is affable and relaxed.